-Up to 175,541,507 shares of Class A common stock, consisting of:

-- 10,838,609 shares of Class A common stock issued under the Business Combination Agreement to Ares, Sponsor and certain former directors of ArcLight originally acquired by such parties for an effective purchase price of approximately \$0.003 per share; - 144,399,037 shares of Class A common stock issuable upon the conversion of Class C common stock issuable to the Opco Common Equityholders upon the exchange of Opco Common Units and the cancellation of an equal number of shares of Class D common stock originally issued as consideration in connection with the Business Combination at a per share value of \$10.00 per share; - 9,223,261 shares of Class A common stock underlying the Private Placement Warrants that were originally purchased at a purchase price of \$1.00 per warrant; and - 11,080,600 shares of Class A common stock issued to the PIPE Investors at a purchase price of \$10.00 per share.
+The Offering Issuer OPAL Fuels Inc. Class A common stock offered by the Selling Holders Up to 175,541,507 shares of Class A common stock, consisting of: • 10,838,609 shares of Class A common stock issued under the Business Combination Agreement to Ares, Sponsor and certain former directors of ArcLight; 144,399,037 shares of Class A common stock issuable upon the conversion of Class C common stock issuable to the Opco Common Equityholders upon the exchange of Opco Common Units and the cancellation of an equal number of shares of Class D common stock; 9,223,261 shares of Class A common stock underlying the OPAL Private Placement Warrants; and • 11,080,600 shares of Class A common stock issued to the PIPE Investors.
+Class A common stock issuable upon the exchange of all outstanding Opco Common Units 144,399,037 Use of proceeds We will not receive any of the proceeds from the sale of the shares of Class A common stock by the Selling Holders.
+Market for our shares of common stock and warrants Our Class A common stock and public warrants are listed for trading on Nasdaq under the symbols "OPAL" and "OPALW," respectively.
+Risk factors Any investment in the securities offered hereby is speculative and involves a high degree of risk.
+You should carefully consider the information set forth under " Risk Factors " and elsewhere in this prospectus.